aerospike/aerospike-document-lib/README.md

 ### Assumptions

- * Familiarity with the Aerospike client for Java (see [Introduction - Java Client](https://www.aerospike.com/docs/client/java/index.html))
+- Familiarity with the Aerospike client for Java (see [Introduction - Java Client](https://www.aerospike.com/docs/client/java/index.html))
- * Some knowledge of Aerospike CDTs (see reference above)
+- Some knowledge of the Aerospike CDTs (see reference above)

 ## Getting Started Blog Posts